-We left them to this, and headed down to the Lower Lobby where a stunning lounge offers new guests a complimentary beverage.
+We left them to this and headed down to the Lower Lobby where a stunning lounge offers new guests a complimentary beverage.

-Dusit Thani is proud of the many celebrities that have graced their property over the years, so we look around the busy lounge wondering if an actor or musician might be among the crowd that were all enjoying their evening cocktails?
+Dusit Thani is proud of the many celebrities that have graced their property over the years, so we look around the busy lounge wondering if an actor or musician might be among the crowd that was all enjoying their evening cocktails?

 Tasteful white flowers decorated the hallways and foyer of Dusit Thani, and subdued tones reflect the feeling of the people of Thailand.

 Their hearts are broken at the passing of such a great man.
 He was such a positive influence on this country.
-There has been no war, and they have not suffered the unrest that neighbouring countries all seemed to have felt.
+There has been no war, and they have not suffered the unrest that neighboring countries all seemed to have felt.
 He took this country from a rather poor position and with his American university degree and rich knowledge has made Thailand into the great country it now is.

 What a man!
 He achieved so much in his lifetime and his family, friends and his country is now grieving.